(1-1/2 oz bottle)

 Vitamin K 1 (Vit K 1 )Oral Vit K

-This items ships free with USPS Priority Mail, it should arrive in 2-3 days of shipping.
+This item ships free within the U.S. with USPS Priority Mail, it should arrive in 2-3 days of shipping.
 Orders to Canada are an extra up to $20, been using FedEx, more dependable then USPS.
 Orders placed in the morning generally ship same day, those placed later in the day may ship same day, but may be the next business day.
 If you want express mail (1-2)write that on the last page after you inserted the payment method

 K-Quinone-(Scientific Botanicals, Inc) is an oil soluble source of vitamin K-1 (phytonadione), the non-toxic natural form of vitamin K present in plants.